Evan Rachel Wood Once Dated Manson Now Wants Her Son To Grow Up Somewhere Normal

 — MARK (@alexlovesrhyth1) April 1, 2017

-Evan Rachel Wood calls her new home city of Nashville “normal,” adding that despite its normalcy, it is also much more progressive than her home town in North Carolina.
+Evan Rachel Wood calls her new home city of Nashville “normal,” adding that despite its normalcy, it is also much more progressive than her hometown in North Carolina.
 And, apparently, the perfect place to raise a child born to two Hollywood actors, particularly if one of that child’s parents is looking to escape their personal demons.

 “LA is wonderful, and it has given me so many amazing things, but I’ve also got a lot of demons here.
 I was ready to break it up a little bit.”